opendocsg/slw-judgments-backfill/2018_SGHC_88/report.md

 65     The contributories pointed out that an _en bloc_ sale of Shenton House was imminent, and a premature winding up would in all likelihood lead to a lower sale price than the $750,000 and $2,162,282.70 envisaged for the properties.
 Absent mismanagement, such a result would unduly

 prejudice WKY, a creditor of these two companies. [note: 86] The beneficiaries of the estate might also lose the opportunity to fully realise their share of the Companies’ assets, as a market valuation will likely be higher than a liquidator-actuated sale of the assets.
 It was not necessary for me to decide this point in view of my findings above.
 In _Ting Shwu Ping_ at [42], the Court of Appeal held that the conditions for winding up must first be satisfied before a remedy under s 254(2A) of the Companies Act may be ordered.
-The same point was reiterated in _Perennial (Capitol) Pte Ltd and another v Capitol Investment Holdings Pte Ltd and other appeals_ [2018] SGCA 11 at [58].
+The same point was reiterated in _Perennial (Capitol) Pte Ltd and another v Capitol Investment Holdings Pte Ltd and other appeals_ <span class="citation">[2018] SGCA 11</span> at [58].

 **Conclusion**